-Resource Coordination Meetings
+Homeless Resource Coordination Meetings

-The City organizes quarterly meetings to inform interested individuals and organizations of new and existing resources available in Simi Valley.
-The Resource Coordination meetings are to identify needs within the community to assist those experiencing incidents of homelessness and to further the community's homeless prevention efforts.
+The City organizes quarterly meetings to inform interested individuals and organizations on new and existing resources available in Simi Valley.
+The Homeless Resource Coordination meetings are intended to identify needs within the community to assist those experiencing incidents of homelessness and to further the community's homeless prevention efforts.
 These meetings are open to the public and more information is available by calling (805) 583-6759.
 Interested organizations and individuals are encouraged to sign up for e-notify to receive automated notifications of upcoming meeting dates, times and topics.